 - Current faculty at a community college or university

-- Librarian at a public library
+- Librarians at a public library

 - Nursing educators

 - Military educators

 Note: Relatives, coworkers, immediate supervisors, friends, neighbours, or persons residing at the same address as you cannot invigilate your exam.
 Students will not be reimbursed for payments made to invigilators.